Terry Pratchett: Shorts and early novels (1965–1982)

+Discworld and success (1983–2015)

 The first Discworld novel, The Colour of Magic, was published in hardback by Colin Smythe Ltd in 1983.
+The setting would come to dominate his writing career, though he did also publish the serial The Quest for the Keys (1984) using his "Patrick Kearns" pen name the following year; the final work under the moniker.

 Pratchett gave up working for the CEGB to make his living through writing in 1987, after finishing the fourth Discworld novel, Mort.
 His sales increased quickly and many of his books occupied top places on bestseller lists; he was the UK's bestselling author of the 1990s.
 According to The Times, Pratchett was the top-selling and highest earning UK author in 1996.
-Some of his books have been published by Doubleday, another Transworld imprint.
-In the United States, where his books are published by HarperCollins, Pratchett had poorer sales, marketing and distribution until 2005, when Thud! reached the New York Times bestseller list.
+Some of his books were published by Doubleday, another Transworld imprint.
+He began writing two books per year after becoming a full time writer, aiming to write 1,000 words per day alongside his schedule of public appearances and marketing work.